All Episodes

 And as people sort of more and more move towards worshiping their own identity, you can see how it's becoming extreme or at least more novel.

-And like I've said before in this show, like I realize that the role that I've played in that is a particular one.
+And like I've said before on this show, I realize that the role that I've played in that is a particular one.

-But do you know it's been mad since I become Christian?
+But do you know what's been mad since I become Christian?

 I've been praying for you for a long time.